Icinga/icinga2/doc/09-object-types.md

 | tls\_ca\_file                 | String     | **Optional.** Path to CA certificate to validate the remote host.                                                                            |
 | tls\_cert\_file               | String     | **Optional.** Path to the client certificate to present to the OTLP backend for mutual verification.                                         |
 | tls\_key\_file                | String     | **Optional.** Path to the client certificate key.                                                                                            |

+!!! tip

+    The `flush_threshold` is a byte size threshold, not a metric count threshold.
+By default, the writer will flush all buffered metrics to the OTLP backend once the total size of buffered metrics exceeds 16 MiB.
+This number is chosen based on the default `max_request_body_size` of the OpenTelemetry Collector, and you must adjust it according to the `max_request_body_size` of your OTLP backend to avoid metrics being dropped due to exceeding the maximum request body size.
+Furthermore, the writer may not flush at the exact byte size threshold due to the internal structure of OTLP messages, so make sure that the threshold is lower than the configured `max_request_body_size` of your OTLP backend.

 ### PerfdataWriter <a id="objecttype-perfdatawriter"></a>